 Bellevue University offers undergraduate students the option of either an online or in-class cohort program.
-All classes are four credits each; the total program is 127 credit hours, which includes a four-credit Capstone Project course at its end.
-Courses in the program include Introduction to Emergency Management, Natural Disasters, The National Incident Management System, Terrorism, and Legal Issues in Emergency Management.
-Bellevue offers low student to faculty ratios and diverse classroom settings.
+All classes are four credits each.
+Additionally, the total program is 127 credit hours, which includes a four-credit Capstone Project course at its end.
+Courses in the program include Introduction to Emergency Management, Natural Disasters, The National Incident Management System, Terrorism, and also Legal Issues in Emergency Management.
+Furthermore, Bellevue offers low student-to-faculty ratios and diverse classroom settings.

 2. Columbia College

 Columbia College offers a BA in Disaster and Emergency Management for all undergraduates desiring to enter a career as a firefighter, EMT, or any emergency-related field.
 The Disaster and Emergency Management program offers a strong knowledge base in disaster and emergency management and homeland security.
-Students will develop skills in areas such as management, planning, communications, problem-solving, decision-making, research and interviewing, computer literacy, and also critical thinking.
+Students develop skills in areas such as management, planning, communications, problem-solving, decision-making, research and interviewing computer literacy, and also critical thinking.